US, Mexico, Canada negotiators making final USMCA push

 Washington (AFP)

-US, Mexican and Canadian trade negotiators met on Wednesday in an effort to put the final touches on a regional free trade agreement that can pass muster in the American Congress.
+The top United States, Mexican and Canadian trade negotiators met on Wednesday in an effort to put the final touches on a regional free trade agreement that can pass muster in the US Congress.

 Democratic legislators have been asking for tougher enforcement of labor standards in the agreement formerly known as NAFTA.